Our experience of homeschooling in Ontario began when we decided not to send our youngest daughter to Junior Kindergarten when she was four years old.

 De-schooling means the time taken to get the school's way of doing things out of your child's system, to get to a point when learning becomes a pleasure again.

-Unschooling is similar to Child-led Learning where children are allowed to learn what interests them with little, to no, direction from the parents.
+Unschooling is often called Child-led Learning or Free-Range Learning where children are allowed to learn what interests them with little, to no, direction from the parents.

 World Schooling is a term used when people travel to other countries while teaching their children.